Shen Yun: Tours

 Shen Yun's eight companies tour for six months each year, performing in over 130 cities in North America, Europe, Asia, Australia, and Latin America.
-Notable venues include the David H. Koch Theater at New York's Lincoln Center in Manhattan; the London Coliseum in London, England; the Palais des congrès de Paris; and the Kennedy Center Opera House in Washington, D.C.
+Notable venues include the David H. Koch Theater at New York's Lincoln Center in Manhattan; the London Coliseum in London, England; the Dutch National Opera and Ballet in Amsterdam, Netherlands; and the Kennedy Center Opera House in Washington, D.C.
 By the conclusion of Shen Yun's 2010 performance, an estimated one million people had seen the performance worldwide.
+During Shen Yun's 2024 season, the company's eight touring troupes performed over 800 shows on five continents.